kodecocodes/swift-algorithm-club/Ordered Set/README.md

 print(playerSet.min())
 ```

-Next we use the findIndex function to find out what rank `anotherPlayer` in comparison to the other `Player`s.
+Next we use the findIndex function to find out what rank `anotherPlayer` is.
 ``` swift
 // we'll find our player now
 print("'Another Player (\(anotherPlayer.name))' is ranked at level: \(playerSet.count - playerSet.findIndex(anotherPlayer)) with \(anotherPlayer.points) points")